ejnez/BME-Term-Project/README.md

 - full_IDR_final.fasta

-**HMM_build.py**
+#HMM_build.py

 I utilized HMMer just to verify orthology, and if alignments are clean.
 I ran them for both the DBD and full sequence, keeping in mind that the disordered regions in the full sequence might affect results.
 I only saved the file for my DBD HMMer and posted it below.
 From this file I observed that EFFN was very low (2.55) for a sample size of 72, this reveals that the sequences are all very similar.
-This confirms that my sequences are orthologous and likely correctly aligned.
-This was reinforced by my full HMM_build file output, where EFFN = 0.681702, for 73 sequences.
+This confirms (I think) that my sequences are very conserved, orthologous and likely correctly aligned.
+My full HMM_build file output, had an EFFN = 0.681702, for 73 sequences and was probably affected by IDR regions.

 *Libraries:*